 Specific land use designations are not required for the park or school sites as they are permitted uses within the residential designations.
-Conceptual locations are shown in order to guide development through the plan of subdivision process.
+A conceptual location for an elementary school has been shown in order to guide development through the plan of subdivision process.
+The UDGSB and the Wellington Catholic District School Board have indicated that additional schools may be required, depending on the ultimate population and the phasing associated with population growth within the Study Area.
+Any additional school board land need requirements can be determined and addressed through future plan of subdivision applications.